PurdueCAM2Project/HELPSweb/source/join.rst

 - During spring or fall semester, every new member must take a research course (ECE 279, 379, 479, CS 490, or similar).
 The reason is simple: without taking a research course, new members always vanish when their coursework becomes heavy.
-This wastes everyone's time.
+There is no exception:
+  If you are a new member and do not want to take a research course, just go away.
+Don't waste time.

 - Teamwork is absolutely critical.
 If you want to work alone, do not come.

 - Every member must make a commitment to solving research problems.
 This team demands serious efforts.
 This is a research team and entertainment is not the purpose.

-- Learning is an essential part of doing research but research is much more than learning.
-Research must create new things (new software, new data, new theory, new algorithms, new interpretation...).
+- Research must create new things (new software, new data, new theory, new algorithms, new interpretation...).
 If you do not create anything new, you are not doing research.
 "New" means new to human knowledge, not new to you.
 If your only intention is to "learn" without solving research problems, do not come.
-If you want to learn, take classes or read books (or papers).

 - Members are expected to interact in both professional and social settings.
 Many solutions are discovered when people talk outside